CMP2804M-TSE-Group-28/supernova/README.md

 - Once the review has been approved, the branch **must only** be merged by PR Assignee.

-- PRs will always be into the `main` branch.
+- PRs will always be in the `main` branch.

 - Branches and PRs should be **locked** and **deleted** after merging. *This is only to be done by the PR Assignee.*